gravejester/psInlineProgress/README.md

 Else, you would have to download the zip from this repository and manually unpack it to one of the module paths on your system.

+## How to use it

+See my [blog post](https://communary.net/2016/04/30/inline-progress-bar-in-powershell/) to see examples of how to use it.